eginez/blog-eginez/content/post/quantum_circs_one.md

 ### The final circuit

-By combining both parts we get the final circuit at the end of the circuit apply hadamards one last time and read the measurement to classical bits.
+By combining both parts we get the final circuit.

+At the end of the circuit we apply hadamards to finalize the search circuit and read the measurement to classical bits.

 ![sc4](/img/sc4.png)

-The circuit is initialized with the state `|0>` plus an ancilla qubit set to `|1>` which helps us encode the oracle unitary as in the phase of the state.
+The circuit is initialized with the state `|0>` plus an ancilla qubit set to `|1>` which helps us encode the oracle unitary and the uniform superposition.
 Notice the circuit labelled `search circ` is actually built for the hidden string `s` and it varies depending on `s`.

 Finally when running the circuit we should expect to read back the hidden string `s` in the classical bits.
 Interestingly